 First Stop – Hakodate (函館)!

 Hakodate is approximate 280km away from Shin Chitose, though on paper it looks like a mere 3 hours drive.
-During winter, always double your usual travel amount when self driving as in winter roads are slippery due to formation of black ice and speed limit will be reduced to 50kmph during bad weather.
+During winter, always double your usual travel amount when self-driving as in winter roads are slippery due to the formation of black ice and speed limit will be reduced to 50kmph during bad weather.

 Dinner at Lucky Pierrot